Jona1417/PersonalProjects/CurrencyCalculator/Resources/README.txt

 	should be considered as exact; users should allow for a margin of error when using the calculator/sending money.
 Also, they should consider fees involved when using some services to send money (like sending to/from a debit card, bank account, etc.)
 	-THIS CALCULATOR CANNOT BY ITSELF SEND THE USER'S MONEY TO SOME INTENDED RECIPIENT.
 Nor do I intend on implementing such functionality.

+-DESIGN:
+	- The CurrencyCalculator project follows the MVC pattern.
+		- Model: The Calculator project will deal with the logic of performing currency conversion and calculations.

+		- View: The CalculatorView project will trigger events that occur in the Form and call methods in the Controller.

+		- Controller: The CalcController class will deal with the events and call methods in the model that will handle the logic of calculation, etc.